eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 The following High-Level Requirements will be added to Annex 2 of the ARF v1.9:

 #### REQUIREMENT 1
-A Wallet Unit and a Relying Party receiving an attestation from the Wallet Unit SHOULD ensure that the attributes included in the presented attestation are accessible only to the Relying Party.
-For example, the presentation can be encrypted in such a way that only the Relying Party is able to decrypt it.
+A Wallet Unit and a Relying Party Instance receiving an attestation from the Wallet Unit SHALL ensure that the attributes included in the presented attestation are accessible only to the Relying Party, by encrypting the presentation response.
+This SHALL include preventing decryption of the presentation response or Man-in-the-Middle attacks by the browser, the operating system, or other components between the Wallet Unit and the Relying Party.

-#### REQUIREMENT 2
+#### REQUIREMENT 2 (Conditional)
-A Wallet Unit SHALL not disclose the values of the attributes of stored attestations to third parties, including the operating system, by any means other than the presentation protocols specified in the Implementing Acts.
-This restriction applies even if such disclosure enhances the usability of services provided by the operating system or browsers (for example, attestation selection in the context of the Credential API)
+Providing that the expectations set in chapter 3 with respect to PID or attestation presentation are met, the following High-Level Requirement will be added to Annex 2 of the ARF v1.9:

+Wallet Units and Relying Party Instances SHALL support the Digital Credentials API for remote presentation flows.

 #### REQUIREMENT 3 (Conditional)
-Providing that the expectations set in chapter 3 are met, the following High-Level Requirement will be added to Annex 2 of the ARF v1.9:
+Providing that the expectations set in chapter 3 with respect to PID or attestation presentation are met, the following High-Level Requirement will be added to Annex 2 of the ARF v1.9:

-Wallet Units and Relying Party Instances SHALL support the Digital Credentials API for remote presentation flows.
+A Wallet Unit SHALL disclose the presence of all stored attestations to the Digital Credential API framework, but SHALL NOT disclose the value of the attributes in these attestations. ​

+​Note: This restriction applies even if such disclosure would enhance the services provided by the operating system to the Wallet Unit, for example, attestation selection in the context of the Digital Credential API.

 ### 4.2 High-Level Requirements to be changed
 #### RPA_01